 A Settlement Agreement between an employer and employee is a legally binding settlement usually offered shortly before or after the termination of employment.
 These used to be known as Compromise Agreements.
 You will be required to waive your right to bring legal claims such as unfair dismissal or workplace discrimination in return for an agreed sum of compensation.

 If you have been offered a Settlement Agreement, your employer has to make sure you receive independent legal advice before signing, otherwise the agreement will not be enforceable.
 The reason behind this is to ensure you fully understand the implications of entering into this agreement.
+They also have to give you a reasonable amount of time to consider whether to accept the terms offered.
+Acas wrote the Code of Practice on Settlement Agreements which provides useful guidance on how these should be offered.
+For more information, you can also refer to their Guide.

 Your Settlement Agreement may be a positive step forward for you.
 However, you may have been offered a Settlement Agreement totally ‘out of the blue’ or in circumstances where you do not feel you have any choice but to sign.